-While we might not think about it much, our oral health plays a large role in our overall health and wellness — and kids are no exception.
-As we grow older, having an unhealthy mouth can actually increase the risk of developing serious health issues like heart disease, stroke and diabetes.
+While we might not think about it much, our oral health plays a significant role in our overall health and wellness — and kids are no exception.
+As we grow older, having an unhealthy mouth can actually increase the risk of developing serious health issues like heart disease, stroke, and diabetes.

-You’ve probably heard before that the habits we build in childhood are the ones most likely to stick around later in life.
+You’ve probably heard before that the habits we build in childhood will most likely stick around later in life.
 Well, that’s true.
 And that’s why it’s so important to establish healthy dental health habits at a young age.

 Let’s take a look at four facts about dental health for kids.

-Dental health fact 1: Baby teeth play a key role in overall development.
+Dental health fact 1: Baby teeth are essential to overall development.

 Teething — the bane of many a parent’s existence!
 But all that teething pain ultimately reaps positive things for your child’s health.